Best Protein Powder for Muscle Mass Gain

 - BSCG Certified

-Red Flag: Avoid proteins without third-party testing, especially budget brands.
+Red Flag: Avoid any protein powder without third-party testing, especially budget brands.
+Studies have found that 15% of untested protein powders contain less protein than claimed.

 5. Cost Per Gram of Protein

-Don’t compare serving prices - compare cost per gram of protein:
+Do not compare serving prices — compare cost per gram of actual protein:

 Example Calculation:

-Product B costs $5 less but delivers better value per gram of protein.
+Product B costs $5 more upfront but delivers better value per gram of protein.

 Optimal Dosage and Timing Strategy